Pitch Perfect's Skylar Astin Packs On the PDA with Jack Osbourne's Ex-Wife Lisa Stelly - E! Online

 The 32-year-old actor appears to be dating Jack Osbourne‘s ex-wife, Lisa Stelly.
 The 33-year-old actress filed for divorce from the reality TV personality two years ago.

 As of late, Skylar and Lisa have been teasing their respective Instagram followers about their romance.
+On Saturday, Skylar confirmed on Instagram that he was, indeed, dating the Fancy Sprinkles founder.

-While the two haven't officially confirmed their relationship, the Fancy Sprinkles founder recently shared a cheeky post that alluded to their romance.
+Moreover, she recently shared a cheeky post that alluded to their romance.

 "Is that a bottle of mini champagne in your pocket or u just happy to see me @skylarastin," Lisa saucily wrote on Instagram, alongside a picture of her and the actor embracing and kissing in the middle of a street.